 Before your child’s first appointment, you’ll also need to read, complete, and sign a few forms.
 These forms can be sent to you through our on-line Client Portal before your appointment or you can arrive early to complete them.
 You may also print them off at home.

 If you are divorced and/or have shared legal custody, we will need to contact your child’s other parent/guardian for consent.
 This is required by law.

 The office address and parking information is available here.
 When you enter the building, walk straight ahead through the foyer.
 The waiting room is Suite 103 – you’ll see a “Waiting Room” sign on the door.
 We do not have a receptionist; just have a seat in the waiting room and your therapist will meet you there at your scheduled appointment time.
 If you have come early to complete forms, you’ll find a clipboard marked Campbell Psychological Services on the coffee table.

 During your first appointment, a few things will happen:

 - Your therapist will review with you the forms that you’ve signed and you can ask any questions you might have about them.

 - Your therapist will begin an initial assessment.
-This is a just another way of saying your therapist will want to learn more about why you are coming in, your child, and your family’s life in general.
-The better your therapist understands your concerns and your family, the better he/she will be able to formulate a plan to help you.
+This is a just another way of saying your therapist will want to learn more about the reasons you are coming in, your child, and your family’s life in general.
+The better your therapist understands your concerns and your family, the better he or she will be able to formulate a plan to help.